input-output-hk/cardano-docs/docs/index.md

 #### Extensibility

-Using an approach known as [_side chains_](), general-purpose cryptocurrencies (such as Cardano SL or Bitcoin) can "fuel" domain-specific cryptocurrencies, such as Ethereum Classic.
-This way, whatever innovative thing is developed via a domain-specific cryptocurrency, anyone who holds value in a general-purpose cryptocurrency can participate in.
+Using an approach known as [_side chains_](), general-purpose cryptocurrencies (such as Cardano SL or Bitcoin) can enable domain-specific cryptocurrencies, such as Ethereum Classic.
+This way, any innovation developed via domain-specific cryptocurrency, can have participants who hold value in a general-purpose cryptocurrency.
 Examples of such applications are identity management, gaming and gambling, verifiable computations.

 ### What is a Cryptocurrency?

 Cryptocurrency is a form of digital currency that uses cryptography to manipulate value.
-Cryptography provides us with a way to generate a proof that it was us who issued any kind of information.
+Cryptography provides a way to generate proof of genuine authenticity of any kind of information.
 This is called _digital signing_.
 In cryptocurrencies we generate a ledger (a database which answers a question "which address has how much money") by signing and sending transactions into the network and receiving blocks of confirmed transactions.
-Cryptocurrencies are normally decentralized, which means that many people from all over the globe participate in ledger generation by running cryptocurrency nodes.
+Cryptocurrencies are normally decentralized, meaning that many people from all over the globe participate in ledger generation by running cryptocurrency nodes.
 Obviously, a consensus about the state of the ledger has to be achieved.
 Two most significant approaches for achieving such consensus are discussed in the